 There are other causes, but one of the above will likely be the culprit if your speed test shows a slower speed than usual or anticipated.
 Be sure to check every once in a while, as new issues and causes for slow internet can come up regularly.

 What to Do With the Speed Test Information

 Now that you have your findings, you might have some decisions to make.
 If you have tested your connection multiple times and even with a few different tests, and things are not as you would like, you should not hesitate to take one of the following actions:

-· You may wish to change your internet set up in your home, mostly regarding the equipment you use and its placement.
-A wired connection is always better than a wireless one and keep your router away from devices or places that might cause interference.
+- You may wish to change your internet set up in your home, mostly regarding the equipment you use and its placement.
+A wired connection is always better than a wireless one and keeps your router away from devices or places that might cause interference.
 Alternatively, you may wish to invest in a range extender.

-· You can move forward with your plans that you performed the speed test for in the first place.
+- You can move forward with the plans that you performed the speed test for in the first place.
 For example, smart home upgrades can be costly and require constant bandwidth, but they can be worth it if you can rely on your connection.

 Performing an occasional speed test on your connection is a great way to ensure that you are getting the services you are paying for and can help you figure out the source of any interference.
 We hope that one of the above speed test sites can help you learn what you need to and get an accurate reading.
 Whatever you wind up doing, we wish you the best of luck and a swift resolution to any problems.